Skip to content

 • Provide permanent wetted habitat for waterbugs and maintain water depth over riffles to enable fish passage between local habitats

-• Increase water depth to provide sustained wetting of low-level benches, limiting the encroachment of terrestrial vegetation
+• Provide sustained wetting of low-level benches to limit the encroachment of terrestrial vegetation

 Fish iconPlant iconInsect icon